practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/V/README.md

 <br/>

 The standard library (https://modules.vlang.io/) is decent but still needs fixing.
-So, I had to write my own user defined functions based on code I found in the V libraries.
+So, I had to write my own user-defined functions based on code I found in the V libraries.
 However, that made the programm a little bit faster because general functionality is not supported here.

 <br/>